-Day S Signals Specifications Night Signals Remarks Myaı nmar (21 al System 16a region of squally weather storm may be forming 3b Distant cautionary signal 0a A storm ha as formed 2b Distant warning signal 3a The port is weather s threatened by squally 5b Local cautionary signal 2a but it does danger is s threatened by a storm, not appear that the as yet sufficiently great xtreme measures of 4b Local warning signal.
+Day S Signals Specifications Night Signals Remarks Myaı nmar (21.1 I.1977) Genera al System 16a There is a r in which a s egion of squally weather storm may be forming 3b Distant cautionary signal 10a A storm has s formed 2b Distant warning signal 3a The port is weather threatened by squally 5b Local cautionary signal 2a The port is but it does danger is a to justify ex precaution threatened by a storm, not appear that the s yet sufficiently great treme measures of 4b Local warning signal.
 The existence of a storm can often be determined before its direction of motion can be fixed.
-In this case all those ports which the sto could possibly strike are warned by the signal 17a from a sto intensity, t the coast t (or to the vill experience severe weather rm, of slight or moderate hat is expected to cross to the south of the port east in the case of Yangon, and Diamond Island) 16b Local danger signal 18a from a sto intensity, the coast to vill experience severe weather rm, of slight or moderate hat is expected to cross to the north of the port (or t in the case of Yangon and 17b Local danger signal 19a from a sto intensity, t rill experience severe weather rm, of slight or moderate hat is expected to cross ar to the port 18b Local danger signal 20a from a sto expected t south of th rill experience severe weather rm of great intensity that is to cross the coast to the see port (or to the east in the angon, Pathein and Diamond 19b Local great danger signal
+In this case all those ports which the storm could possibly strike are warned by this signal 17a The port wi from a storr intensity, th the coast to (or to the ea Pathein and Il experience severe weather n, of slight or moderate at is expected to cross the south of the port ast in the case of Yangon, d Diamond Island) 16b Local danger signal 18a The port wi from a storr intensity, th the coast to to the west Moulmein) Il experience severe weather n, of slight or moderate at is expected to cross the north of the port (or in the case of Yangon and 17b Local danger signal 19a The port wi from a storr intensity, th over or nea Il experience severe weather n, of slight or moderate at is expected to cross r to the port 18b Local danger signal 20a The port wi from a storr expected to south of the case of Yar Island) Il experience severe weather n of great intensity that is o cross the coast to the e port (or to the east in the ngon, Pathein and Diamond 19b Local great danger signal